Table of Contents

 Diagnosis and Laboratory Tests of Colon Cancer

-The differential diagnosis of colorectal cancer depends on the presenting signs and symptoms, but generally includes arteriovenous malformations, inflammatory bowel disease such as Crohn disease and ulcerative colitis, ischemic bowel disease, small-intestine carcinomas, as well as other rare cancers of the GI tract such as carcinoid tumors, neuroendocrine tumors and gastrointestinal lymphoma.
+The differential diagnosis of colorectal cancer depends on the presenting signs and symptoms, but generally includes arteriovenous malformations, inflammatory bowel diseases such as Crohn disease and ulcerative colitis, ischemic bowel disease, small-intestine carcinomas, as well as other rare cancers of the GI tract such as carcinoid tumors, neuroendocrine tumors, and gastrointestinal lymphoma.

 Colonoscopy is the best screening procedure for colorectal cancer.
 It is the most sensitive and most specific screening test.
 It can be used for both diagnostic and treatment purposes through polypectomy and excision of a sample for biopsy.